directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson31.md

 {{</alert>}}

 {{<card header="**1st script**">}}
-The photo shows an open plan office. <br/>
+Displayed in the photo is an open plan office. <br/>
 On the left side in the front and the right side at the back, you've got rows of desks where employees are sitting at their assigned spots. <br/>
 The large, front-facing desks are divided by low partitions.<br/>
-Every desk has a monitor, and you can see some folks working on laptops while others are using desktop computers. <br/>
+Every desk has a monitor, and you can see several employees working on laptops while others are using desktop computers. <br/>
 Some people's heads are down as they work, while others are on office phones or huddled together, collaborating on something as they look at a monitor. <br/>
 You can't see the people sitting behind the partitions in the right row. <br/>
 <br/>
 The explanation will be long, so I'll pause here.<br/>
 <br/>
-(111 words)
+(113 words)
 {{</card>}}